 Whether you realize it or not, you may already have a financial “team.”
-You may work with an estate planning attorney who drafts your will, a CPA who prepares your taxes, an insurance salesman, a stock broker, or even a retirement specialist through your company.
+You may work with an estate planning attorney who drafts your will, a CPA who prepares your taxes, an insurance salesman, a stockbroker, or even a retirement specialist through your company.
 It’s your financial advisor’s job to act as the quarterback and coordinate your affairs amongst all the members of your team to make sure costly mistakes aren’t made.

 I’ve seen some financially and personally devastating mishaps happen when the members of a client’s team are not aligned.
 The list of potential misfortunes is long and includes clients holding completely inappropriate levels of portfolio risk, carrying too much or too little insurance coverage, holding an inferior investment selection, and/or operating with a bad or missing estate plan.
 I’ve even seen couples take income in retirement from the wrong sources and create a tax liability so big that they were in serious jeopardy of having to return back to the workplace.
 When your financial team is not in coordination, the effects can be damaging.

-Added Value for Sales Professionals
+Added Value for Working Professionals

 What would it look like if Tom Brady, one of the all-time greatest NFL quarterbacks, was your financial planner?

 Tom Brady is not only well-known for his ability to keep his team together under heated conditions, but he prides himself in seeing them succeed.
-In interviews, he often talks about how having high-integrity teammates, trusting the training process, and being properly prepared are essential to their continue success.
+In interviews, he often talks about how having high-integrity teammates, trusting the training process, and being properly prepared are essential to their continued success.